gnea/grbl/doc/markdown/interface.md

   - `[MSG:Restoring defaults]` - Appears as an acknowledgement message when restoring EEPROM defaults via a `$RST=` command.
 An 'ok' still appears immediately after to denote the `$RST=` was parsed and executed.

-  - `[MSG:Sleeping]` - Appears as an acknowledgement message when Grbl's sleep mode is invoked by issuing a `$SLP` command when idle.
+  - `[MSG:Sleeping]` - Appears as an acknowledgement message when Grbl's sleep mode is invoked by issuing a `$SLP` command when in IDLE or ALARM states.
 Note that Grbl-Mega may invoke this at any time when the sleep timer option has been enabled and the timeout has been exceeded.
 Grbl may only be exited by a reset in the sleep state and will automatically enter an alarm state since the steppers were disabled.
+	  - NOTE: Sleep will also invoke the parking motion, if it's enabled.
+However, if sleep is commanded during an ALARM, Grbl will not park and will simply de-energize everything and go to sleep.

 - **Queried Feedback Messages:**